Founder Interview

 Q: Where do your clients come from?

 My client base is international in scope.
-I have interacted with people from Australia, Belgium, Canada, Czech Republic, Egypt, Germany, India, Italy, Luxembourg, United Kingdom, and the United States.
+I have interacted with people from Australia, Belgium, Canada, Czech Republic, Egypt, Germany, Hong Kong, India, Italy, Luxembourg, United Kingdom, and the United States.
 In America, clients have contacted me from Arizona, California, Colorado, Florida, Illinois, Indiana, Iowa, Massachusetts, Minnesota, Mississippi, Nebraska, Ohio, Tennessee, Texas, Utah, Virginia, Washington, and Wisconsin.

 Q: Has language ever been a barrier to training?